 WAFP bylaws allow for a proportional number of delegates and alternate delegates to represent the 19 constituent chapters at this important meeting, who are appointed annually.
 In a sense, your colleagues sitting in the WAFP House of Delegates are like the representatives holding the proxies of stockholders of a private corporation.
 At the annual meeting, delegates also elect a Board of Directors, which in turn has full power and authority to conduct the Academy’s affairs during the interim between meetings of the House of Delegates.

-All members are encouraged to attend the Annual House of Delegates meeting held each May.
+All members are encouraged to attend the Annual House of Delegates meeting held each spring.
 Members do not have to be a delegate to participate in reference committee and express their views on resolutions under discussion.

 If you decide to commit your time and energy to this process as a Delegate or Alternate Delegate to the WAFP House of Delegates, you will need to:

 - Familiarize yourself with WAFP Bylaws and House of Delegates manual.
-Resolutions will be sent to delegates and alternates in time to familiarize with the issues before the meeting.
+Resolutions will be sent to delegates and alternates in time to familiarize with the issues before the meeting

 - Talk to your colleagues and learn their views on current issues affecting family medicine.

 - Consider writing, co-writing or sponsoring a resolution.